GlenDorner221358/Medical-Database/README.md

 - I had a minor issue with the width of the main containers on the doctors page, but I fixed this by using a flex container instead of a regular one.

-- I still don't know how to display images in my tables (thank you Tsungai)

 - The back issues I developed from coding for this long still haunt me.

 ### Future Implementation
 Here I outline some things I could add or improve in the future.

-- Maybe finally add the ability to upload and view profile pictures? (pls post the video Tsungai)

 - Make the front end more intuitive, like using selects and stuff

+- Maybe style the site a bit more

 ## Final Outcome